j4sum/WWCode-London/resources/bookclub/README.md

 ## CURRENTLY READING

-- No Rules Rules: Netflix and the Culture of Reinvention by Reed Hastings, Erin Meyer
+- No Rules Rules: Netflix and the Culture of Reinvention by Reed Hastings, Erin Meyer :no_entry_sign:

 ### PAST BOOKS